huggingface/datasets/docs/source/access.rst

 Metadata
 --------

 The :class:`datasets.Dataset` object contains a lot of useful information about your dataset.
-For example, call :attr:`dataset.info` to return a short description of the dataset, the authors, and even its size.
+For example, call :attr:`dataset.info` to return a short description of the dataset, the authors, and even the dataset size.
 This will give you a quick snapshot of the datasets most important attributes.

 .. code-block::